 In the burial records for the parish it is noted that this was a burial in accordance with the rites of the Eastern Church.

-2017 marks the 100th anniversary of the Russian Revolution
+2017 marked the 100th anniversary of the Russian Revolution

 Given that in the year SAF was founded, 2017, it marked the 100th anniversary of the Russian Revolution, an event that was instrumental in the Benckendorff family settling in the United Kingdom, we thought that this would be an apposite document to highlight on this site.

 In 1879 Countess Sophie married Count Alexander Constantinovich Benckendorff who between 1903 and 1917 was the last Imperial Russian ambassador to the Court of St James.
 She was the granddaughter of Lev Naryshkin, a hero of the Napoleonic wars.
 The Shuvalov family can be traced back to C16th and was elevated to the rank of counts in 1746.

 Countess Sophie illustrated a children’s book: Forget-me-Not and Lily of the Valley by Maurice Baring